 So let’s put it to the test!
-In a study from Denmark, diabetics were randomized into two groups: one told to eat at least two pieces of fruit a day, and the other told at most, two fruits a day.
+A study from Denmark put diabetics into two randomized groups: one was told to eat at least two pieces of fruit a day, and the other told at most, two fruits a day.

-The reduce fruit group indeed reduced their fruit consumption, but it had no effect on the control of their diabetes or weight, and so, the researchers concluded, the intake of fruit should not be restricted in patients with type 2 diabetes.
+The reduce fruit group indeed reduced their fruit consumption, but it had no effect on the control of their diabetes or weight.
+So the researchers concluded, the intake of fruit should not be restricted in patients with type 2 diabetes.

 An emerging literature has shown that low-dose fructose may actually benefit blood sugar control.
 Having a piece of fruit with each meal would be expected to lower, not raise the blood sugar response.